 Beside collecting sensitive data, Sahan and associates guide Somali political debate through media campaigns and the dissemination of subversive fake news, and carry out activities such as funneling dirty money, advising embassies and NGOs on how to deal with Somali politicians or where to direct their funding.

-As seen before, Babiker’s report and the way it is handled by Sahan’s cronies is ammunition for the UN Special Representative in Somalia, James Swan, who regularly presents Somali leadership as inept and Somalia as a risk for the region.
+As seen before, Babiker’s report and the way it is handled by Sahan’s cronies is ammunition for the American UN Special Representative in Somalia, James Swan, who regularly reports Somali leadership as inept and Somalia as a risk for the region.

-Clearly overstepping his mandate due to his involvement in Somalia’s internal affairs and despite Somali protests to the UN, Mr. Swan’s behavior, which is reminiscent of those of colonial administrators of the past, has been detrimental to Somalia.
+Clearly overstepping his mandate due to his deep involvement in Somalia’s internal affairs, and despite Somali protests to the UN, Mr. Swan’s detrimental interference has been described by Somali-American scholar Abdi Ismael Samatar as reminiscent of past colonial administrators.

 It is no wonder that when Somalis heard that an individual whose title begins with “UN Special …” was spreading rumors about Somalia under the guise of the international legitimacy that this designation confers on him, they immediately thought of the usual suspect.
 But, unlike James Swan, Mohamed Babiker does not work and does not speak for the UN.